-If you are considering disputing a will on the grounds explained here, the first formal step is often to make a Larke v Nugus request.
-This insight explains more about a Larke v Nugus request.
+If you are considering disputing a Will the first formal step is often to make a Larke v Nugus request.

 In the case of Larke v Nugus, the validity of a will was challenged on the grounds of undue influence.
 Information relating to the will’s preparation was requested on numerous occasions but was never provided by the will writer.